Taivalkoski research infrastructure

 Aquaculture facility

-• The maximum permitted flow of the facility is 800 l/s.
+- The facility’s maximum permitted flow rate is 800 L/s.

-• A facility certified P0 by the Finnish Food Authority’s fish health service.
+- The facility is classified as a P0-level unit by the Finnish Food Authority’s fish health service.

 Areas of research